 From concept to pre-construction and the key phases of construction through to commissioning, each diagnostic has been designed to assess either readiness for the next phase or performance and risks within the current phase.
 Each diagnostic is focused on six core elements of project success: optimising project value; technical (and regulatory) readiness; construction (or commissioning) readiness; contractor procurement management; construction productivity, and, organisational alignment and effectiveness.
 A combination of questionnaires, interviews, analyses and workshops are used to develop a shared view of the state of the project as well as prioritised improvement initiatives.
 Whilst each diagnostic is tailored to a particular phase, typical questions addressed might include:

-Whilst the diagnostics can be run or reported as audits, PIP remains passionate about ensuring that project teams are active participants in the process so they understand and own any identified opportunities for improvement.
+Whilst the diagnostics can be run or reported as audits, we remain passionate about ensuring that project teams are active participants in the process so they understand and own any identified opportunities for improvement.

-Our portion of the overall project was just beginning construction when we retained PIP to undertake a review of our preparations and initial progress.
+Our portion of the overall project was just beginning construction when we retained Partners in Performance to undertake a review of our preparations and initial progress.
 [Its] diagnostic highlighted an opportunity to improve the transparency and communication of the material performance drivers for the project.
-The PIP team worked collaboratively with our owner's team and prime contractor to introduce simple reports and reviews that clearly identified performance issues.
+The team worked collaboratively with our owner’s team and prime contractor to introduce simple reports and reviews that clearly identified performance issues.
 Visibility and understanding of these issues and performance measures at the worksite, and all the way through the organisation, enabled effective performance management to occur: as well as frank, fact-based discussions with the contractor about the need to dramatically improve performance.
-I'm pleased to say they responded and the project has turned a real corner towards on-time completion, as the performance metrics clearly demonstrate.MARK, CHIEF EXECUTIVE OFFICER, OIL AND GAS INDUSTRY
+I’m pleased to say they responded and the project has turned a real corner towards on-time completion, as the performance metrics clearly demonstrate.MARK, CHIEF EXECUTIVE OFFICER, OIL AND GAS INDUSTRY